PaulineMauryL/ML2/README.md

 The purpose of this project is to predict if a tweet message used to contain a positive :) or negative :( smiley, by considering only the remaining text.

+The following procedure leads to a result of 85.2\% on the challenge crowdAi.org.
+The submission ID is: 24569 under the name Audrey Jordan.

 ## Prerequisites